Evelyn Orenbuch, DVM, CAVCA, CCRT

 Miriah is a graduate of Vanderbilt University as well as a Bel-Rea graduate (Veterinary Technology).
 Before coming to GVR, Miriah also studied for and became a Certified Pharmacy Technician.
-Her goals are to become a Registered Veterinary Technician and a Certified Canine Rehabilitation Therapist.
+Her goals are to become a Registered Veterinary Technician and certified in canine rehabilitation.
 She appreciates complementary medicine because it offers the most comprehensive and effective approach to produce the best possible outcome.
 When she is not at GVR, she enjoys weight lifting and running.
 Miriah has trained in Mixed Martial Arts and has a senior cat who is queen of her home.

 Mindy Tucker, Client Services Representative

 Mindy is a recent Auburn University graduate.
 At Auburn, she majored in Animal Science-Production and Management, minored in Agricultural Business, and worked at Auburn’s College of Veterinary Medicine.
 At GVR, you’ll find her at the “front of the house,” greeting clients, patients and answering phones, but don’t be surprised to see her pitching in elsewhere!
 Mindy enjoys seeing GVR patients improve physically and emotionally, and loves to see the reaction from clients when they see well their animals are after rehab.
 In her spare time, Mindy enjoys reading, cooking, visiting family, and spending time with her cat.

 Rebecca is GVR’s Practice Manager, although on most days, you’re likely to find her pitching in all over the clinic!
 She is a transplanted Florida native who has a background as diverse as her many talents.
 She attended UCF in Orlando, FL with a focus on anthropology and linguistics.
 She moved to Atlanta when an opportunity was presented to enter the corporate world working with an international company.